datacommonsorg/docsite/custom_dc/index.md

 ## Requirements and cost

-A custom Data Commons site runs in a Docker container on Google Cloud Platform (GCP).
+A custom Data Commons site runs in a Docker container on Google Cloud Platform (GCP), using Google Cloud Run a serverless solution that is by far the simplest and least expensive option, providing auto-scaling and other benefits.
 You will need the following:

 - A [GCP](http://console.cloud.google.com) billing account and project
 - A [Docker](http://docker.com) account